Student Experience FAQs

 I need to see you guys in person.
 When can I do that?

-From August through May, the Graduate Studies and Continuing Education office is open Mondays through Thursdays from 8:00 a.m. to 6:30 p.m. and Fridays from 8:00 a.m. to 4:30 p.m.
+From August through May, the Graduate and Continuing Studies Office is open Mondays through Thursdays from 8:00 a.m. to 6:00 p.m. and Fridays from 8:00 a.m. to 4:30 p.m.
+During the summer, the Office closes at 4:00 p.m. on Fridays.

 Do I need to be accepted to take a class or two?

-Any student who wishes to take a class without being enrolled in program, must submit a Non-matriculated application & all transcripts.
+Any student who wishes to take a class without being enrolled in a program can submit a non-matriculated application and all transcripts.
 We allow students to take up to 2 classes non-matriculated before enrolling in a program.
 When looking to take a class, please ensure that any pre-requisites have been met prior to registration.

 Are there requirements before I take a course?

 That depends.
 A few courses have specific approval requirements.
 These are noted in the course descriptions.
 However, many courses (especially those numbered 200 or higher) have prerequisites.
 Please check the course descriptions to determine prerequisites.
-If you have not completed the specified prerequisite, please consult with a Graduate Studies and Continuing Studies SEM before you register for the course.
-Prerequisites will be required to be complete and you SEM can help you!
+If you have not completed the specified prerequisite, please consult with a Student Experience Mentor before you register for the course.
+Prerequisites will be required to be completed and your SEM can help you!

 To view course requirements click here – Course Search